 3. START SAVING.
 Now that you have your budgeting under control, squirrel that extra money away into your savings.

 "Saving is a lot easier when you have an end goal," said Cassie Naes.
 "What helped most was asking myself, 'Do you want this dress, or would you rather use this money in London?'
-I ended up spending all of the money I had saved while abroad, but I felt really independent being in London and being able to say all of my spending money was MINE, and not from my parents.
-Study abroad is expensive, but if you want to go, there are ways to cut corners and make it affordable.
-Also, finding a subleaser for your apartment at your home institution helps a lot!"
+I ended up spending all of the money I had saved while abroad, but I felt really independent being in London and being able to say all of my spending money was MINE, and not from my parents."

 CAPA London alumna Emily McGeary agrees on the importance of saving.
 "I used $3,000 of my hard-earned student job money to help pay for my study abroad experience," she said.
 "Every extra penny I made went directly into my savings account.
 Honestly, I wish I’d started saving a few semesters earlier.
 The sooner you start planning and start putting your money away for later (instead of on that new outfit or DVD you 'really want' in the moment), the closer you’ll be to the adventure of a lifetime."